matthewn4444/Lightpack-Filter-and-API/nodejs/README.md

 This is a Node.js extension that allows you to control the lights using Lightpack through a simple API.
 This extension is just a wrapper for one LedDevice object in the Lightpack-lib project.
+So far only compatible with Node-Webkit.
+It will **NOT** work for normal Node projects.

 ## How to Build

-This project uses [node-gyp](https://github.com/TooTallNate/node-gyp).
+This project uses [nw-gyp](https://github.com/rogerwang/nw-gyp).
+A forked version to work with Node-Webkit applications.
 Their website contains the instructions for each platform.
-Generally you need Python and Visual Studio for Windows.
+Generally you need Python, Git/Cywgin bash and Visual Studio for Windows.

-1. To install gyp globally:
+1. To install nw-gyp globally:
-`$ npm install -g node-gyp`
+`$ npm install -g nw-gyp`

+**For Windows**

+2. Run **configure-win.sh** to configure the solution before compiling

+3. Open **vs13/lightpack.sln** and run it, it will compile to the Release folder

+**Linix/Mac**

 2. You need config.gypi.
-In this directory, run the configuration `$ node-gyp configure`
+In this directory, run the configuration (Node webkit 0.9.2 was used) `$ nw-gyp configure --target=0.9.2`

-Copy **/build/config.gypi** and move it to */vs13*.
-Then you can delete the *build* folder.

-**For Windows**

-Use Visual Studio to compile the project in lightpack.sln in */vs13*.
+3. TODO

+## Test

+Inside _*nw-test/1-run-test.bat*_ will compile a Node-Webkit project to run the test file.
+Naturally you will need to compile this Nodejs extension and then you need to include the Node-Webkit binaries inside the _*../../Release*_ folder before running the test bat file.